Tutorial: Building Your First Question Answering App

 1. Download the .zip file from gdrive and unpack it on your computer.

-2. Log in to deepset Cloud, switch to the workspace you want to use, and go to Files.
+2. Log in to deepset AI Platform, switch to the workspace you want to use, and go to Files.

 Navigation bar in deepset Cloud with the workspace switch marked as number one and the Files option marked as number two.